 The Compensation Committee is primarily responsible for establishing and reviewing our general compensation strategy.
-The Compensation Committee generally meets quarterly, and with greater frequency if necessary, to, among other responsibilities, manage and evaluate our executive compensation program, and generally determines, which may be subject to final Board approval, the principal components of compensation (base salary, performance bonus awards and equity awards) for our executive officers on an annual basis.
+The Compensation Committee generally meets quarterly, and with greater frequency if necessary, to, among other responsibilities, manage and evaluate our executive compensation program, and generally determines, subject to final Board approval, the principal components of compensation (base salary, annual performance-based cash bonus awards and equity awards) for our executive officers on an annual basis.
 However, decisions may occur at other times for new hires, promotions or other special circumstances as the Compensation Committee determines appropriate.
 The Compensation Committee does not delegate authority to approve executive officer compensation.
 The Compensation Committee generally reviews and determines equity-based incentive awards annually at the beginning of the fiscal year or as appropriate during the year for new hires, promotions, or other special circumstances, such as retention.
 The Compensation Committee will continue to evaluate its equity grant policies as we continue to evolve and grow as a public company.

-The Compensation Committee works with and receives information and analyses from our Chief Executive Officer and other members of management, including within our legal, finance and human resources departments, and considers such information and analyses in determining the structure and amount of compensation to be paid to our executive officers, including our named executive officers.
+The Compensation Committee works with and receives information and analyses from our Chief Executive Officer and our human resources department, and considers such information and analyses in determining the structure and amount of compensation to be paid to our executive officers, including our named executive officers.
 Our Chief Executive Officer evaluates and discusses with the Compensation Committee executive officer performance assessments and management's recommendations and proposals regarding executive officer compensation programs and decisions affecting base salaries, equity compensation and other compensation-related matters outside of the presence of any other named executive officer.
-However, the Compensation Committee retains the final authority to make all compensation decisions.
-While our Chief Executive Officer discusses his recommendations with the Compensation Committee, he does not participate in the deliberations concerning, or the determination of, his own compensation.
+Our Chief People Officer discusses with the Compensation Committee role levels and compensation benchmarking.
+However, the Board retains the final authority to make all compensation decisions.
+While our Chief Executive Officer discusses his recommendations with the Compensation Committee for executive officers other than himself, he does not participate in the deliberations concerning, or the determination of, his own compensation.